andrebradshaw/quick_LI/README.md

 # quick_LI
-NOTE: this project will continue to receive updates under the unstable build, but the code is being merged and mirrored with https://github.com/andrebradshaw/Tool-Merge-Project
+NOTE: Group search is broken. facetGroup is no longer supported.
+This appears to be due to a change in strategy for LinkedIn--moving to events.

+this project is also under https://github.com/andrebradshaw/Tool-Merge-Project

 Improved LinkedIn Basic Search from anywhere on your Chrome Browser.
 Because Chome Extensions are wack.